 If you’re looking for an email service provider, a quick web search will reveal that you have a lot of options — probably too many to sort through efficiently.
-However, if you take a few moments to look at your own inbox (not your spam folder), you’re going to find that the companies you have subscribed to generally use one of two main providers: Klaviyo or Mailchimp.
+However, if you take a few moments to look at your own inbox (not your spam folder), you’re going to find that the companies you have subscribed to generally use one of two main providers: Klaviyo vs. Mailchimp.

 Yes, there are other services, but these two are among the most used and best rated in the industry.
 As well, Klaviyo and Mailchimp provide a great comparison, because each of them, like the marketers they cater to, tends to focus on specific target audiences.